msimms/OpenWorkoutWeb/README.md

 * [LibMath](https://github.com/msimms/LibMath) - A collection of math utilities, including a peak finding algorithm.
 * [fullcalendar](https://fullcalendar.io/) - A Javascript calendar implementation.
+* [chosen](https://github.com/harvesthq/chosen) - A select box implementation that is used for the tag user interface.

 The app is written in a combination of Python and JavaScript.